ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-source-kafka-static.md

 ]
 ```

-The data from the JSON message and `kafka-static-header-1.json` file are ingested by FeatureBase as follows:

-Run the `kafka-static` ingest command from `/featurebase/idk`
+The following ingest command and flags will read the structure and data from the JSON document, run a conversion to Roaring Bitmap format then insert the values to the destination table.

 ```shell
 molecula-consumer-kafka-static \